omnibs/best-order/README.md

 ### Orders

-In this simplified scenario what matters to us is just the products and the amounts.
+In this scenario what matters to us is just the products and the amounts.

-One detail that might matter for the chosen solution is that among the 50 products, a large part of the paid price is concentrated in a few products that are purchased in larger amounts.
+One interesting thing about this business, that might matter for coming up with a good solution, is that among the products in the shopping cart, a large part of the paid price is concentrated in few products that are purchased in larger amounts.

 ![pie chart of price distribution]()